 May 20–June 23, 2018

-The Crow Canyon Archaeological Center is sponsoring a college-accredited field school under the direction of Dr. Susan C. Ryan, the Center's Director of Archaeology.
+The Crow Canyon Archaeological Center is sponsoring a college-accredited archaeological field school under the direction of Dr. Susan C. Ryan, the Center's Director of Archaeology.
 Undergraduate and graduate students may enroll for 6 credit hours, either in Anthropology 279 or 589, through Adams State University in Colorado ($55 per credit hour).
-The field school is certified as RPA-5 by the Register of Professional Archaeologists.
+The field school is certified by the Register of Professional Archaeologists.

 Through immersion in a five-week experiential learning program, students will learn the fundamental techniques of archaeological site identification and recording, excavation, and basic artifact processing and analyses.
 Additionally, students will learn instrument surveying and remote sensing surveying techniques.
 Evening programs, field trips, service learning projects, and attending public events expand on these essential skills and present real-world opportunities to learn about and practice archaeology.
 Students will work in groups throughout the program, rotating through the training modules that offer different but complementary skill sets.
 Students will interact with archaeological professionals while conducting fieldwork at the Haynie site, an ancestral Pueblo village with two Pueblo II (A.D.
 950–1150) great houses.